bhamail/muffet-filter/README.md

 Then setup `muffet-filter` to run as part of your nightly CI job.

-The easiet way to get started is to copy the muffet-filter wrapper directory and script: [.muffet-filter/mfw](.muffet-filter/mfw) into your project, and execute that script in your CI build.
+The easiest way to get started is to copy the muffet-filter wrapper directory and script: [.muffet-filter/mfw](.muffet-filter/mfw) into your project, and execute that script in your CI build.
 See this [example](https://github.com/bhamail/picapsule/blob/c032e40186ee3c7a679d78deb83f88932d689aef/.github/workflows/link-check.yaml#L13-L13).

 [CLI Help](.snapshots/TestHelp)